 Jessie isn’t out of the woods, please send healing thoughts to this little fighter!
 Thank you everyone for your support, the cost of the surgery was almost covered by your generous donations.
 The community has been so caring, thank you all so much!

 When these pups came to us, we knew we were faced with weeks of these pups being at risk, needing round the clock feeding and care.
-It would have been so wonderful if whoever abandoned these pups had called their local animal shelter instead.
-It might have been possible to work together to keep these pups with their mom until they are weaned, or at the very least provide vital information like how old the pups are, when they last ate, and get the pups safe and warm ASAP, not left in a box outside.
+It would have been so wonderful if whoever abandoned these pups had called their local animal shelter instead of abandoning them alone.
+It might have been possible to work together to keep these pups with their mom until they are weaned, or at the very least provide vital information like how old the pups are, when they last ate, and get the pups safe and warm ASAP.
 That is what would have been best for these pups.
-No matter how hard we try, the fact is they are getting bottle fed, and that is not the same as their mom.
 We believe pet problems are people problems.
-Whoever abandoned these pups did so because they felt they had to; we know life can be so difficult, and people are struggling with so much.
-At least they left the pups in a place where they were found quickly.
+Whoever abandoned these pups did so because they felt they had no choice; we know life can be so difficult, and people are struggling with so much.
 We implore people to call their local animal shelter before abandoning an animal, your local animal shelter is there for you, as well as your pets!
 It is illegal to abandon an animal.
 Call your local animal shelter for help!